Program Structure

 Degree program requirements: At least 15 credit hours of GPA-graded coursework must be taken at the 8000-level or higher.
 In addition to coursework, all students will be required to take a final comprehensive exam.

 Degree program prerequisites: BIO 1134 Biology I & BIO 1144 Biology II or equivalents.
-The perquisite courses, or their equivalent, must be completed before admission.
+The prerequisite courses, or their equivalents, must be completed before admission.
 A grade of C or better is required on all undergraduate prerequisite courses and must be completed at an accredited institution.
-A passing score on the Praxis II Biology exam would be accepted in lieu of the pre-requisite courses for admission requirements.
+A passing score on the Praxis II Biology exam would be accepted in lieu of the prerequisite courses for admission requirements.

 Course Rotation